Stand with Ukraine. Fight for freedom and democracy

 [recent_products per_page=”12″ columns=”2″ order=”desc”]

-In our example, we’ve set only 12 products per page in the descending order.
+In our example, we’ve set only 12 products per page in descending order.
 They would be displayed in 2 columns.

 Feel free to use the WooCommerce shortcodes in order to add the preferable content to your online store website.